Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 When an [IProjectAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IProjectAssembly) is no longer needed in your application, it is a good idea to clear its [AssemblyReferences](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IProjectAssembly.AssemblyReferences) collection.
 When an assembly repository is used (described later in this topic), it will often track the reference count of an assembly.
 While that reference count remains above zero, it will track data for the assembly.
 When the reference count returns to zero, it will close up any open cache files or other resources that it may have open for the assembly.

-Thus it is very important to clear the assembly references collection on a project assembly prior to the project assembly going out of scope, so that memory and resources for its referenced assemblies can be reclaimed when appropriate.
+Thus, it is very important to clear the assembly references collection on a project assembly prior to the project assembly going out of scope, so that memory and resources for its referenced assemblies can be reclaimed when appropriate.

 ## Performance Impact of Adding References